-If you have been involved in an injury related to a product, you can seek damages against the manufacturer of the company for the product.
+If you have been involved in a personal injury related to a product, you can seek damages against the manufacturer of the company for the product.
 In order to prevail, the individual must prove the product is defective.
 This one point makes product injury cases complex cases especially when the company is spending money on the other side to prove that the product was not defective.
 Despite Utah being conservative with its laws and usually much more pro-business, Utah with product liability cases have a much more liberal law than most states.

 The State of Utah puts the injuries of individuals first and not the companies.
 In many states, in order to recover, the injured person has to be the actual person that bought the product and was using the product.
 Bystanders cannot recover.
 In Utah, that is not the case.
 Any individual can recover that has been damaged by a product.
 Also, in many states, the injured individual has to prove some kind of negligence on behalf of the company.

 The states also puts a percentage of fault on the company as to their negligence.
 In Utah the injured just has to prove that the product was defective.
 If the product was unreasonably dangerous, with or without negligence, then the company is at fault, 100% and is on the hook for all damages that were incurred as a result.

 Many product liability cases can also deal with medical equipment used in injury at a hospital or drugs that were consumed that gave unwanted side effects.